 - If this is not the first marriage for one or both of you, bring a certified copy (raised seal) of the divorce form or death certificate of the last spouse (photocopies cannot be accepted).

-- Applicants must be over 18 years old.
-Written parental consent is required for an applicant under 18.
-Written parental consent and written consent of a judge are required for an applicant under 16.
+- Applicants must be 18+ years old.
+Written parental consent is required for an applicant who is 17.

 - No blood test is required.